Hormone replacement therapy (HRT)

 Get the personalised support you need from a GP with additional training in the Menopause, including an individual care plan.

-For more information, see our section: Benefits of taking hormone replacement therapy (HRT).
+For more information, see our section on uses of taking hormone replacement therapy (HRT).

-For more information, see our section: Risks of hormone replacement therapy (HRT).
+For more information, see our section on risks of hormone replacement therapy (HRT).

 Did our Hormone replacement therapy (HRT) information help you?